filecoin-project/FIPs/FRCs/frc-draft_jsonrpc_http_transport.md

 1. **Lightweight error detection.** An HTTP client can determine that an error occurred from the status code alone, without parsing the response body.
 This is especially valuable when the response body is large.
 2. **Infrastructure compatibility.** Proxies, load balancers, CDNs, and monitoring tools are built around HTTP status codes.
 Returning 200 for errors makes these tools blind to failure conditions.
 3. **Precedent.** The [JSON-RPC 2.0 Transport: HTTP](https://www.simple-is-better.org/json-rpc/transport_http.html) community draft defines this mapping.
 While not an official standard, it represents the most widely referenced specification for JSON-RPC over HTTP.

-### Why separate application errors from protocol errors?

-Application-defined errors (codes outside the `-32768` to `-32000` reserved range) return HTTP 200 because they represent conditions that were processed successfully at the JSON-RPC protocol level.
-The distinction is: reserved error codes indicate problems with the RPC mechanism itself (malformed request, unknown method, server failure), while application errors indicate business logic outcomes that happen to be negative.

 ### Why not follow the Ethereum ecosystem?